 Put on our old pajamas to protect your clothing from becoming oily and gross.
 Baby oil can stain fabrics, so you don’t want to get any over a new shirt.

 Once an hour is up, fill up your bathtub with warm water and add 2 cups of Epsom salts.
 Mix it around well to help them dissolve into the water.
-The salts will ensure most of the tan is removed and also relax your muscles while fighting against any inflammation of the skin.
+The salts will ensure most of the tan is removed and also relax your muscles.

 Soak into the bath for 15-20 minutes (we won’t hold it against you if you decide to stay in for longer), then apply your favorite body wash to clear out the oil.
 Try to use a strongly-scented one, so it removes that nasty fake tan smell too!